rajinder-yadav/dm-css/README.md

 ## CSS Resets

-Dyno Might CSS resets CSS style settings using "__normalize.css__", that is a well accepted cross-browser library.
-The top __padding__ and __margin__ values are set to "__0__" (zero), to make calculation straight forward.
+Dyno Might CSS resets CSS styles using "__normalize.css__".
+In addition to this, the top __padding__ and __margin__ values are set to "__0__" (zero), to make calculation straight forward.

-The global Box Model is changed to use "__border-box__".
-This makes it easy for layout calculation and does not allow margin and padding values to grow outside the element box size.
+The global __Box Model__ is changed to use "__border-box__".
+This simplifies layout calculation since both margin and padding are contained inside the element's Box Model.

 The Root Font family is set to "Roboto" with a height of __16px__.
-This is the base value used to calculate the size of other elements.
-For consistency the "__rem__" CSS unit is used.
+This base size is used to calculate the size of other elements by using the "__rem__" CSS unit.

 ## Benefits

 Some of the features of __Dyno Might CSS__ Toolkit you will enjoy.

-- Small size (~25KB).
+- Small size (25 KB).
 - Fast loading and blazing execution.
-- Robust and compact Style-Notation.
+- Robust compact Style-Notation.
-- Easy to use and learn styles.
+- Easy to learn.
+- Increased productivity.
 - Designed for Designers, yet developer friendly!
 - No side effects, works like your own custom CSS styles.
 - Tested with hundreds of Test cases (394+).

 ## Basic usage

-Dyno Might CSS Style-Notation are added to the "__class__" attribute of an element's HTML Tag.
+Dyno Might CSS Style-Notation are added as "__class__" attribute to an element's HTML Tag.

 For example, let us say we want to center text and capitalize it.
 We also want a dashed border with a width of 20% of available space.
 The Style-Notation would look like the following.